SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/06-Deleting-Data-And-Structures.md

 ## Removing Constraints

-To remove a constraining rule from a column such as **primary key constraints**, **value constraints**, and **unique fields**:
+Follow the next example if you want to remove a constraining rule from a column such as **primary key constraints**, **value constraints**, and **unique fields**:

 ```Java
 ALTER TABLE `employees`
 DROP CONSTRAINT `pk_id`;
 ```

-Here is where the naming of the constraints is important as you need to know the exact name of the constraint in order to drop it.
+The naming of the constraints is important as you need to know the exact name of the constraint in order to drop it.

-If you remove the DEFAULT value, the default value will revert to **NULL** (if the column is nullable).
+If you remove the `DEFAULT` value, it will revert to `NULL` (if the column is nullable).

 ```Java
 ALTER TABLE `employees`